These Are the Most Common Passwords—Do Yours Make the List?

 They try pet and family names

 According to Google, you should never, ever include your pet’s, child’s, or spouse’s name in your password.
 A hacker who’s privy to any of your personal information will definitely check your loved ones’ monikers to try to break your code.
 “If a hacker has access to any of your personal information, they will try that information to gain access,” says Ravichandran.
-One infamous hacker learned this the hard way after authorities broke his code: Chewy123.
-It was his cat’s name, followed by sequential numbers.

 They use significant dates